84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Homeschooling is another school option; it is the process of parents educating students at home.
 Families in all 50 states can homeschool.
 As technology and school choices have spread in Kentucky, homeschooling is an increasingly popular choice with more support than ever.

-In Kentucky, notice of your intent to homeschool is required annually within two weeks of the school year beginning or ten days prior to starting if you are starting mid-year.
+In Kentucky, 5.2% of all K-12 students are homeschooled.
+Notice of your intent to homeschool is required annually within two weeks of the school year beginning or ten days prior to starting if you are starting mid-year.
 This notification should be sent to the superintendent of the local school board.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.
 (Note that since there isn’t a homeschool statute in Kentucky, homeschool families technically operate under the private school statute.)

 If you choose to homeschool, you are required to teach specific subjects (like reading, writing, math, and history) but specific standardized tests are not required.
 In general, children who are homeschooled may face roadblocks if they want to participate in public school sports or activities in Kentucky.
 However, you can always look for other leagues or co-ops near you!